-English for Hospitality Program

-English for Hospitality program is a 12-week program that aims to teach professional English skills in the context of Hospitality and Tourism Management.
+Mondays, Tuesdays and Wednesdays from 8:30 am to 2:30 pm Session Start and End dates See school website https://sandiego.inxacademy.edu/wp-content/uploads/2024/03/2024-2025Calendar.pdf English for Hospitality Program English for Hospitality program is a 12-week program that aims to teach professional English skills in the context of Hospitality and Tourism Management.
 The program focuses on the concepts of hospitality and logging, hotel management and services, and tourism.
 Listening, speaking, reading and writing skills will be taught throughout the coursework, projects and class activities.
 Grammar and vocabulary skills will also be trained in specific contexts.
 In addition to building professional English skills, students will take guided field trips and learn about the history and culture of San Diego's tourism, visit famous hotels, convention centers, and network with professionals from around the world.
+Admission Requirements:

-Current students who have completed and successfully passed the Intermediate level

-New students who have completed the placement tests and met the placement test score requirement for the High Intermediate level

-Student Visa: required

-Student must have an average grade of 75% or higher in all classes to pass the cour
+Current students who have completed and successfully passed the Intermediate level New students who have completed the placement tests and met the placement test score requirement for the High Intermediate level Student Visa: required Requirements of Successful Completion Student must have an average grade of 75% or higher in all classes to pass this course.
+Grades: